 An aH-64Dequipped with the new Unmanned Aerial Systems Tactical Common Data Link Assembly ( ) recently controlled an unmanned vehicle, while both were in flight.
 This marks the first time an unmanned vehicle has been controlled from the cockpit of an Apache, a significant accomplishment in manned-unmanned teaming.

-During flight tests, the UTA controlled the payload and flight path of a ( ) while both the Apache and unmanned aircraft system (UAS) were airborne.
+During flight tests, thecontrolled the payload and flight path of a ( ) while both the Apache and unmanned aircraft system (UAS) were airborne.

 “This is a true game-changing capability that the Block III will bring to the warfighter.” said Lt.
-Col. Bailey, U.S. Army Apache Block III product manager.
-UTA enhances situational awareness between Apache pilots, ground commanders and the UAS to create a true net-centric battlespace.
+Col. Bailey, U.S. Armyproduct manager. enhances situational awareness between Apache pilots, ground commanders and the UAS to create a true net-centric battlespace.

 The UTA was developed by Longbow, a joint venture between Lockheed Martin and.